 While pharmacists have the potential to help improve the adult vaccination rates, they aren't being used to their full potential in today's market.
 To demonstrate this, the authors of the AMJC piece point to an earlier study published in 2016 by Burson and colleagues that found that political and organizational barriers have limited the feasibility and effectiveness of vaccine delivery within pharmacies.

-Vaccination services are already being provided in about 86% of community pharmacies, according to a
+Vaccination services are already being provided in about 86% of community pharmacies, according to a2013 report

 from the HHS National Vaccine Program Office.
 However, one of the largest barriers to using pharmacy-based vaccine services remains reimbursement.